 Iraq: Open and Closed VTC on UNAMI

-Tomorrow morning (26 August), Security Council members are scheduled to hold an open videoconference (VTC), followed by a closed VTC, on the United Nations Assistance Mission for Iraq (UNAMI).
-The Special Representative and head of UNAMI, Jeanine Hennis-Plasschaert, is expected to brief.
+Tomorrow morning (12 May), the Security Council is scheduled to hold an open VTC and closed VTC on the United Nations Assistance Mission in Iraq (UNAMI).
+The Special Representative and head of UNAMI, Jeanine Hennis-Plasschaert, is planning to brief from Baghdad.

-Hennis-Plasschaert will most likely focus her statement on recent developments in Iraq and on the two latest Secretary-General’s reports—on UNAMI (S/2020/792) and on the issue of missing Kuwaiti and third-country nationals and missing Kuwaiti property, including the national archives (S/2020/753).
+Hennis-Plasschaert is expected to focus her statement on recent developments in Iraq and on the two latest Secretary-General’s reports—on UNAMI (S/2020/363) and on the issue of missing Kuwaiti and third-country nationals and missing Kuwaiti property, including the national archives (S/2020/358).

 Iraq’s political situation has remained unstable, and dependent on support from both Iran and the US.
 On 31 October 2019, Iraqi president Barham Salih announced Prime Minister Adil Abd Al-Mahdi’s intention to resign, following widespread popular protests demanding basic services and systemic change.
 The demonstrations had been temporarily halted by the COVID-19 pandemic but resumed on 10 May with a few hundred protesters gathering in central Baghdad.